digital-porous-media/dpm_docs/docs/manage_data.md

 ## Managing a Published Dataset
 If you need to make changes to an already published project, please contact our [curation team](about_us.md#data-curation-software-digital-marketing).

+!!! note "Note"
+    If you need technical support at any point, please create a ticket through TACC and mention Digital Porous Media Portal.